devonfw-forge/devon4flutter-non-bloc-arch/pages/110-Under-the-Hood.md

 *Figure 4: Flutter app rendering [\[14\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 Flutter’s approach is to move the entire rendering process into the app.
 The rendering runs through Flutter’s own engine and uses Flutter’s own Widgets.
 Flutter only needs a canvas to display the rendered frames on.
 Any user inputs on the canvas or system events happening on the device are forwarded to the Flutter app.
-This limits the *bridging* between app and native environment to frames and events which removes that potential bottleneck \[14\], \[17\], \[18\].
+This limits the *bridging* between the app and native environment to frames and events which removes that potential bottleneck \[14\], \[17\], \[18\].

 You might think that keeping an entire rendering engine inside an app would lead to huge APKs, but as of 2019, the compressed framework is only 4.3MB [\[24\]](https://flutter.dev/docs/resources/faq).